Tianqi-correctai/MLops-Tools/src/README.md

 ![Dataset Image](resources/Evaluation.png)

+#### Cancelation of Tasks

+The scheduler executes tasks in a queue, you can stop the current job
+or remove the tasks in the queue by selecting the items and pressing the button.

 ### **4. Evaluation Page**

 In this page, you can browse the results of all kinds of task runs.
 You can download and visualize the data by selecting the files.